jeffscyberjournal/CTFbin/Overpass-2-Hacked.md

 ```
 tcp.port==4242
 ```

 Only a few packets down it shows the password and username james:

 Answer Q3: whenevernoteartinstant

-Note the sudo -l in the follow list from this search shows the user james seems to have sudo access to (ALL : ALL) ALL, which is significant
+Note the sudo -l in the follow list from this search shows the user james seems to have sudo access to (ALL : ALL) ALL, which is significant.

 ```
 /bin/sh: 0: can't access tty; job control turned off